jeanlucc/slateConf/README.md

 slateConf
 =========

-This is a configuration file of [slate](https://github.com/jigish/slate) a really powerfull window manager for Mac OSX.
+This the [slate](https://github.com/jigish/slate) configuration file of Jean-Luc Colombier.
+Slate is a really powerful window manager for Mac OSX.

 TODO
 ----